easypropertylistings/Easy-Property-Listings/readme.txt

 7. Search Widget adapts to child theme style
 8. Home open shortcode and Multi Author widget

----- NEW----
+== Changelog ==

+= 3.2.2 April 13, 2018 =

 * New: Added business category taxonomy slug filter.
-* Tweak: Renamed business_listing category slug to business-category .
 * New: Added DEFINED FILTERS to taxonomy slug Additional Filters added to Taxonomies.
 Business Categories

-== Changelog ==

-= 3.2.2 April 13, 2018 =

 * New: Filter epl_property_featured_image_link allow user or extension to enable or disable link behaviour on featured image.
 * New: Filter epl_property_archive_featured_image_link allow user or extension to enable or disable link behaviour on archive image.
+* Tweak: Renamed business_listing category slug to business-category permalinks will automatically re-fresh on update.
 * Tweak: Removed business category from EPL meta-boxes, use the hierarchal taxonomy to manage categories and sub categories when editing business listings.
 * Tweak: Added widget names to code for filter and ensure backward compatibility.
 * Fix: Business Search Categories in Listing Search widget and shortcode.